 The penalty for the student failing to put his/her tuner being away is called a construction violation instead of a competition violation because it results in a greater penalty.
 This is the intent of the Physics Committee.
 This gets recorded as a construction violation that is corrected (yes).
-When the ES notices this, he/she should warn the student.
-If the tuner is not put away for the first note, the ES gives the construction violation and then requires the student to put the tuner away or all other notes will be scored as skipped.
+When the Event Supervisor notices this, he/she should warn the student.
+If the tuner is not put away for the first note, the Event Supervisor gives the construction violation and then requires the student to put the tuner away or all other notes will be scored as skipped.

-Any student who in the opinion of the ES attempts to play more than one pitch should be warned and given another attempt to play a single pitch.
+Any student who in the opinion of the Event Supervisor attempts to play more than one pitch should be warned and given another attempt to play a single pitch.
 Sliding through a bunch of notes is a violation of the spirit of this event.
-This can be determined by the pitch measurement app displaying more than one note value.
 If the student repeats this same thing a second time, the score for that note should be zero (like if it is skipped).
 Students may not use vibrato or any pitch altering process and must attempt to play a single note for each of the eight notes in pitch testing.